 Depending on who you are, we have some different things you can learn about.

 There are separate courses for students, parents and teachers.
-Each deal with a different aspect of digital literacy for different apps, platforms or services - messaging, video sharing, gaming and social media.
+Each deal with a different aspect of digital literacy for different apps, platforms or services - messaging, video sharing, gaming, social media and audio.
 We'll be adding more topics soon.

 All of these courses are open to anyone.
 If you are a student, why not read about what we say in our courses for teachers and parents; if you are a parent, you might like to read what we say to teachers and your children.